Promo code SPRING2022 will be automatically applied at checkout!

 • Try to reduce your intake of refined grains (white flour, white rice, white bread) and added sugars.

-One helpful way to decide what types of carbs you should consume is to use the glycemic index (GI).
-The GI is a value given to different kinds of food based on how quickly they can cause an increase in blood sugar levels.
+One helpful way to decide which types of carbs to consume is to use the glycemic index (GI).
+The GI is a value assigned to different foods based on how quickly they raise glucose levels.

-Foods that have a low GI release glucose slowly into the blood, whereas foods that have a high GI release glucose rapidly, causing the rise of blood sugar levels.
+Foods with a low GI release glucose slowly into the blood, whereas foods with a high GI release glucose rapidly, causing a rapid rise in glucose levels.
 The GI of foods usually ranges from 0 to 70, but some high-GI foods can rank higher on the scale.

-Refined carbs and sugars are digested faster than other foods, and due to their high GI, they tend to increase blood glucose levels.
-A low glycemic diet may improve blood sugar regulation, promote weight loss and reduce cholesterol levels in some people.
+Refined carbs and sugars are digested faster than other foods, and because of their high GI, they tend to raise glucose levels.
+A low glycemic diet may improve glucose regulation, promote weight loss, and reduce cholesterol levels in some people.

-Of course, the amount of a given food always matters as well.
+Of course, the amount of a given food also matters.
 Glycemic load takes into account the amount of a food alongside its glycemic index and is the most practical way to apply the glycemic index.

 Tips and Resources

-• Consider eating fruits with a low glycemic score, like apples, berries, oranges, lemons, limes, and grapefruit.
+• Consider fruits with a low glycemic index, such as apples, berries, oranges, lemons, limes, and grapefruit.
 Pair these with protein and eat your protein first for a better glucose response.

-• Add more non-starchy vegetables like broccoli, cauliflower, summer squash, spinach, and green beans into your diet.
+• Add more non-starchy vegetables, such as broccoli, cauliflower, summer squash, spinach, and green beans, to your diet.

 • Instead of refined grains/flours, eat more whole grains like quinoa, brown rice, buckwheat, and oats.

-• Introduce legumes like lentils, black beans, and chickpeas to your diet.
+• Introduce legumes such as lentils, black beans, and chickpeas into your diet.

-• Avoid overconsuming foods like white bread, rice, cereals, pasta, baked goods, and sugar-sweetened beverages.
+• Avoid excessive amounts of white bread, rice, cereals, pasta, baked goods, and sugar-sweetened beverages.

 a plate of grilled salmon, rice, and salad

-A healthy diet can help support normal blood sugar levels and research indicates it may even help reverse prediabetes.
+A healthy diet can help support normal glucose levels, and research indicates it may even help reverse prediabetes.
 While a 'healthy diet' can differ from person to person, it usually consists of balanced macronutrients and micronutrients customized for individual needs, high-quality calories, and adequate fiber.

-There are multiple diets that may help support balanced blood glucose levels if you're prediabetic.
-The most common one is a lower carbohydrate diet—which emphasizes adequate protein, healthy fat, fiber, and non-starchy vegetables, with additional low glycemic index carbs in lower amounts.
+There are multiple diets that may help support balanced glucose levels if you're prediabetic.
+The most common one is a lower-carbohydrate diet, which emphasizes adequate protein, healthy fats, fiber, and non-starchy vegetables, with additional low-glycemic-index carbs in smaller amounts.

-A Mediterranean diet may also be helpful in preventing prediabetes, as there is some research to show that this diet is effective for weight loss, which we know can have a positive impact on blood sugar levels.
+A Mediterranean diet may also help prevent prediabetes, as research shows it’s effective for weight loss, which we know can improve glucose levels.

 Tips and Resources

-• Eat a varied macronutrient diet that best suits your body's individualized needs and supports balanced blood sugar levels
+• Eat a varied macronutrient diet that best suits your body's individualized needs and supports balanced glucose levels

 • The type of fat you eat is important.
 Focus on healthy fats like avocado, olive oil, nuts, seeds, and fatty fish.

-• Consume good quality meat like grass-fed beef, wild-caught fish, and free-range poultry.
+• Consume high-quality meat such as grass-fed beef, wild-caught fish, and free-range poultry.
 Try to reduce or avoid cured or processed meats.

 • Eat a good amount of fiber every day (25 to 30 grams).

-Other factors contributing to blood sugar spikes include added sugars and refined carbohydrates.
+Other factors contributing to glucose spikes include added sugars and refined carbohydrates.
 For better glucose management, try the tips below.

 Tips and Resources